nod-ai/GitHub-ARC-Setup/docs/example-values-file.md

 - Sets up the Docker socket at `/var/run/docker.sock`
 - Configures Docker to use a specific group ID (123)
 - Waits until Docker is fully initialized
-- Keeps the container running with `tail -f /dev/null`
+- Keeps the container running with `restartPolicy: Always`

 Additional Docker-in-Docker configuration:
 - Uses privileged mode (required for Docker-in-Docker)